 The Drone Pilot risk assess situation in the operation area, allowing sufficient time to start and check for any abnormalities in the drones, as per the manufacturer’s instruction.

-Operational performance limitations, such as takeoff, landing, launching, and recovering of drones, shall comply with the manufacturer instructions for each type of drone.
+Operational performance limitations, such as take-off, landing, launching, and recovering of drones, shall comply with the manufacturer instructions for each type of drone.

 Drone operations are not considered complete until the Drone Pilot delivers the acquired data to the Responsible Authority.